 Bring adequate water.
 I would recommend at least 1-2 liters of water per person depending on which route you plan to take.

-Cocora Valley is an incredible place and a full day of exploring — it is absolutely one of my favorite highlights of traveling throughout Colombia and a place that should be on your list.
+Cocora Valley is an incredible place, among the most incredible places to visit in Colombia, and well worth a full day of exploring — it is absolutely one of my favorite highlights of traveling throughout Colombia and a place that should be on your list.

-I hope my trail descriptions help you maximize your time in the Cocora Valley.
+I hope my trail descriptions of the Cocora Valley hike will help you maximize your time visiting and enjoyment of this special place.

 Latest posts by Ryan (see all)